LuckyKoala/LiveScreep/README.md

 ![ScreenShot in Simulation](img/dissi_flower.jpg)

-Latest Release => `v0.1-StupidHalfAutomated`
+Latest Release => `v0.2-SemiAutomation`

-* Automatically place containers, extensions, roads and towers
+* Automatically place containers, extensions, roads, links, storage and towers
 * Keep upgrading controller
 * Towers can select target and then attack, heal or repair
 * Base harvesting, hauling, storage filling and withdrawing
 * Maintain walls and ramparts
-* When tower is present, a guardian will be spawned and help guard the room
+* Guardian will try stay in rampart and fight invaders
 * Automatically active safe mode and send notification to player if the room can't handle the attack
-* Implemented logic of drop-mining, container-mining, link-mining and remote-mining.
-(Currently remote-mining are not automatically used, so if you want to use it, you have to dig in codebase and manually place some flags)
-* Semi-implemented SK-mining
+* Implemented logic of drop-mining, container-mining and link-mining

-NOTE: Currently room plan system is under development, structures may overlapped.
+NOTE: Currently room plan system is under development, structures planned by LiveScreep may overlapped, but it will not dismantle anything for now.

 # Getting Started